danielj314/joio-entertainment/docs/TESTING.md

 * I tried to add these fields as metadata, using some advice I had found on stack overflow but this didnt appear to work.

-* For now I have changed the fields in the Order model to null=True, blank=False. this way, the information is required in the form that the customer fillls out on the checkout page but they are not required in the backend, meaning that if the order does have to be created by the webhandler, the event info is not recorded.
+* For now I have changed the fields in the Order model to null=True, blank=False. this way, the information is required in the form that the customer fills out on the checkout page but they are not required in the backend, meaning that if the order does have to be created by the webhandler, the event info is not recorded.

 * This is a situation  I will need to spend time researching, as I'm sure it is possible to add the info within the metadata of the webhook, but I have thus far been unable to work out how.
 Due to the time constraints of the project, the current solution was deemed to be the best one.